niitsuma/wwwoffle-par/cache/html/en/messages/README.CONF.txt

 The file permissions to use when creating spool files (default=0644).
 This option overrides the umask of the user and must be in octal starting with a '0'.
 ITEM run-online
 run-online = (filename)
-The name of a program to run when WWWOFFLE is switched to online mode (default=none).
-The program is started with a single parameter set to the current mode name "online".
+The full pathname of a program to run when WWWOFFLE is switched to online mode (default=none).
+The program is started in the background with a single parameter set to the current mode name "online".
 ITEM run-offline
 run-offline = (filename)
-The name of a program to run when WWWOFFLE is switched to offline mode (default=none).
-The program is started with a single parameter set to the current mode name "offline".
+The full pathname of a program to run when WWWOFFLE is switched to offline mode (default=none).
+The program is started in the background with a single parameter set to the current mode name "offline".
 ITEM run-autodial
 run-autodial = (filename)
-The name of a program to run when WWWOFFLE is switched to autodial mode (default=none).
-The program is started with a single parameter set to the current mode name "autodial".
+The full pathname of a program to run when WWWOFFLE is switched to autodial (default=none).
+The program is started in the background with a single parameter set to the current mode name "fetch".
 ITEM run-fetch
 run-fetch = (filename)
-The name of a program to run when a WWWOFFLE fetch starts or stops (default=none).
-The program is started with two parameters, the first is the word "fetch" and the second is "start" or "stop".
+The full pathname of a program to run when a WWWOFFLE fetch starts or stops (default=none).
+The program is started in the background with two parameters, the first is the word "fetch" and the second is "start" or "stop".
 ITEM lock-files
 lock-files = yes | no
 Enable the use of lock files to stop more than one WWWOFFLE process from downloading the same URL at the same time (default=no).